12.1. An Introduction To Polymorphism

 Adding a new Shape class.
 Programs inevitably grow and evolve.
 A good, robust design allows programmers to make changes without introducing errors.

 Steps 1 and 2 are inescapable regardless of how we write the code.
 Fortunately, both steps are localized - each step requires editing code in one place in one file.
-In this simplified example, step 3 seems on par with the first two, but this is not the case.
+In this unrealistically simplified example, step 3 seems on par with the first two, but this is not the case.
 The switch statement illustrated in step 3 illustrates using the object once.
 An authentic program must repeat the switch statement whenever and wherever the program uses the user's shape.
-Furthermore, classes in a real program typically have many functions making their objects more complex and used many times throughout a program.
-Each time a function is called in an actual program, a code block similar to Figure 3 is necessary.
+Furthermore, real programs have many more functions than this simple example.
+The functions are generally larger and use the program objects repeatedly, making the objects more difficult to locate and update.
+Each time the program calls a function, a code block similar to Figure 3 is necessary.
 This code structure is bulky and cumbersome, even without modifying the program.

-Now imagine that our program consists of scores of files, with each file consisting of hundreds or thousands of lines of code, which is a common situation in "real world" programs.
-When we modify such a program, there is a real risk that some instances of the Figure-3-like code will be overlooked and not updated, which may introduce a bug that might not be detected until a catastrophic failure occurs.
+Now imagine that our program consists of scores of files, each consisting of hundreds or thousands of lines of code, which is common in "real world" programs.
+When we modify such a program, there is a real risk that programmers may overlook some instances of the Figure-3-like code and fail to update them, potentially introducing a bug that might not be detected until a catastrophic failure occurs.
 The problem represented by Figure 3 arises from the practice of binding a function call to a specific function too early at compile time.

 Function Binding, Part 1

-Normally, when the compiler processes a function, it generates the machine code corresponding to the function body.
-The operating system loads the function's machine instructions into memory with the rest of the program when it runs.
-The compiler binds the call to that location in memory for each function call.
-That is, the compiler generates instructions to jump to that location in memory, execute the function's instructions, and then return to the calling point.
-The compiler creates the binding when it identifies the address of a function and generates the instructions needed to jump to that address.
+When the compiler processes a function, it generates the machine code from the function body, which the operating system loads into memory with the rest of the program when it runs.
+Normally, the compiler binds a function call to the function's machine code by generating instructions to jump to the code's memory location.
+The program executes the machine code before returning to the calling point.
 So, for the function calls

 1. c->draw();